Business Plan Resource Support

 In the write up of this section, discuss the highlights of your financial statements and what you are requesting from investors.
 The more columns and rows they see the more difficult it will be for them to challenge the assumptions you have made to produce these numbers.
 The financial plan is basic to the evaluation of an investment opportunity and needs to represent your best estimates of financial requirements.
 The purpose of the financial plan is to indicate the venture’s potential and to present a timetable for financial viability.
 It also can serve as an operating plan for financial management using financial benchmarks.
 In preparing the financial plan, financial exhibits need to be prepared.
 The analysis needs to cover three years (or five depending on your type of business).
 (Nuts & Bolts of Great Business Plans, 2013-14)

-Many of the books about Understanding Financial Statements found in the Oklahoma State University Library can help you in preparing these financial columns and rows for your investors.
+Many of the books about Understanding Financial Statements found in the University of Florida Business Library can help you in preparing these financial columns and rows for your investors.

 This site provides short tutorials on financial accounting topics, ranging from accounting basics, to balance sheets, to cash flow statements, to how to compute break-even analysis.